UsernameTaken420/veritasVeniat/content/posts/picoctf1.md

 Cold-calling the python file reveals the use to be `-d | -e [file]`, attempting to (assumedly) decrypt the flag file displays `Enter the password:`.
 This suggests the user to try `cat pw.txt | python3 ende.py -d flag.txt.en` which reveals the flag.

+## Wave a flag

+The user is given a file titled `warm` and told to invoke help flags.
+A first execution with no flags returns `Hello user!
+Pass me a -h to learn what I can do!`.
+Obeying the program and retrying with `-h` returns `Oh, help?
+I actually don't do much, but I do have this flag here: {flag}`.

+## Nice netcat...

+User is told to `nc mercury.picoctf.net 43239`, but is warned that "it doesn't speak English...".

+Upon executing the netcat command, the user is returned a series of numbers, whether they untuit it or pick up from the hints (like I did) that it's a series of ASCII values, running the values through `awk '{ printf("%c", $0); }'` will return the excercise flag.